Home

 Figure 2: A quad is not necessarily coplanar.
 The four vertices it comprises do not lie in the same plane (as depicted on the right).
 To solve this problem, quads can be triangulated, as we know that triangles are necessarily coplanar (on the left, the right quad is converted into two triangles).

 A triangle is defined by three vertices (or points) positioned in three-dimensional space (Figure 1).
 A single point can represent a location in space.
 With two points, we can define a line.
 Three points allow us to define a surface—and specifically, a plane.
 By construction, a triangle is coplanar; its three vertices delineate a plane, with all three vertices residing within the same plane.
 This is not necessarily true for polygons with more than three vertices; a quad, defined by four points, may not be coplanar when these points do not reside in the same plane.
 However, quads can be converted into two coplanar triangles, as illustrated in Figure 2.
 This technique, known as triangulation, can be applied to polygons with any number of vertices and will be further explored in the context of rendering polygon meshes in the next lesson.
+For now, we will just focus on rendering a single triangle.

 How Do We Compute the Intersection of a Ray With a Triangle?